TheWalruzz/muos-react-theme-toolkit/README.md

 });
 ```

-`merge` function combines two (or more) configs and adds or overwrites properties existing in the original config with new ones, if they're provided in the second object.
+`extend` function combines two (or more) configs and adds or overwrites properties existing in the original config with new ones, if they're provided in the second object.

 This new config can be added to your `config.ts` file like any other theme and it will use screens provided in the original config, but using variables and properties set in the variant.